oomti/emblem_fork/README.md

 > This sample application is for learning purposes only.
 Real financial transactions are not made.
 The giving campaigns in the app are not real.

+> This is a fork of the emblem giving sample application for the purposes of testing deployment and setting up a CI/CD environment

+> You find an implementation log in the docs folder(folder name to be decided)

 ## Features

 This project features: